Emily, Lady Tennyson

 Emily played a number of significant roles in Alfred's life.
 Aside from being a wife and mother of two sons, she ran large households and conducted business tasks for her husband.
 She performed the role of a business manager, secretary, promoter, entertainer, and protector.
 Her health suffered after the birth of her second child, and stress and overwork caused her health to weaken to the point that she became an invalid.
-She enjoyed music and wrote lyrics for some of Tennyson's poetry, and wrote a couple of hymns.
+She enjoyed music and wrote settings for some of Tennyson's poetry, and wrote a couple of hymns.
 After her husband died in 1892, she worked with her son to write a biography of his life.

 Early life

 Emily Sarah Sellwood was born on 9 July 1813, most likely at Market Place, Horncastle, Lincolnshire, the eldest of three daughters born to Sarah (née Franklin, 1788–1816) and Henry Sellwood (1782–1867).

 Her father was a prosperous solicitor, secretary, and manager who acted for the Tennyson family many times over the years; her mother was a younger sister of Arctic explorer Sir John Franklin.
 Her mother died when Emily was three years of age, after which her devoted father provided a good education for the girls.